daryllxd/lifelong-learning/programming/learn.md

 > Read up on replacing conditional with polymorphism.
 This will def help on the authorizations and differing user levels in Radiograph.
 Learned on how views are interpolated by Rails' AR.
 > Read up on STI vs. polymorphism on modelling inherited classes.
 Though I took a long time it is worth it, I think.
 > Read up on CanCan but I'm not going to use it yet.
 Primarily because there are not yet that many features.
+> There is such a thing as an abstract AR::Base class.
+> Model generators also create a migration
+> Delegates make methods available across models.